LUH-AI/robotics-project-24/CLUSTER.md

 ```bash
 LIVESTREAM=2 python source/standalone/tutorials/00_sim/create_empty.py
 ```
    * **Note**: A connection can be established when the following information is logged: "[INFO]: Setup complete..."
-(This may take a while ~5 minutes)
+(This may take a while ~10-30 minutes)
    * Note: The warning "GLFW initialization failed." can be ignored
    * Note: The compute nodes do not have direct internet access.
 So, all needed data... has to be pre-downloaded
 4. Establish a ssh connection via port-forwarding from your local machine (-f flag for execution in background)
    * IsaacSim uses port 8211.
-For other omniverse applications the ports can be here: https://docs.omniverse.nvidia.com/extensions/latest/ext_livestream/webrtc.html
+For other omniverse applications the ports can be found here: https://docs.omniverse.nvidia.com/extensions/latest/ext_livestream/webrtc.html
 ```bash
 ssh -L 8211:compute_node_hostname:8211 username@login.cluster.uni-hannover.de
 ```